ckarwin/The_Quantified_Self/README.md

 There are 4 values that quantify a user's health:

-* physical health: the body
+* Physical Health: the body
-* mental health: the brain
+* Mental Health: the brain
-* spiritual health: the soul (there are many other synonyms for this)
+* Spiritual Health: the soul (there are many other synonyms for this)
-* happiness: one's overall state of content, security, joy, etc. In part, a wieghted sum of the first three evaluation variables.
+* Happiness: one's overall state of content, security, joy, etc. In part, a wieghted sum of the first three evaluation variables.

+These parameters should range from 0-10, and they are the subjective evaluations to be determined by the user.
+Ideally, health evaluations should be made daily.
+These are the parameters that the will be optimized over time, according to the input data.
+As the algorithm learns the input values that maximize the health parameters, is will begin to make recommendations as to future behavours that should be taken.

+Note: the learning algorithm has not yet been applied to the code.

 ## Quickstart Guide <br />